CalfCrusher/RobinHood/README.md

 * Search for secrets, token and APIs
 * Search hidden endpoints in JS urls
 * Scan live hosts with Nmap and Vulscan NSE Script
-* Run Nuclei on all subdomains
+* Run Nuclei on all live subdomains
 * Search for XSS with Dalfox
 * Search for SQL injections with sqlmap
 * Search for virtual hosts
 * Search for public resources in AWS, Azure, and Google Cloud
 * Try to get origin of IPs using CloudFlair
 * Get interesting URLs for XSS, SSRF, SQLi, LFI, OPEN REDIRECT
-* Search for subdomains takeover with subjack and DNS Reaper
 * Extend searching subdomains with words permutations using altdns
-* Get all params using ParamSpider
 * Scan for Open Redirect with Oralyzer
 * Fuzzing for CRLF
+* Client-side Prototype Pollution to XSS
+* CORS Misconfiguration Scanner

 ### Usage